 Degrees and Certifications:

 I am Mr. Ratzloff.
-I am excited to teach science Hamline Elementary this year.
-I live a few blocks from school and working in my own neighborhood is very important to me.
-Before coming to Hamline, I taught science at Galtier Community School.
+I live a few blocks from Hamline and working in my own neighborhood is very important to me.
 I have a Master's degree in Elementary Education from University of St. Thomas and a Bachelor's degree in English and History from Hunter College, City University of New York.

 The science classroom is a place for students to explore and deepen their curiosity, develop critical thinking skills, and practice skills that real-life scientists use to learn new things and solve problems.
-This year we are rolling out a science curriculum called TWIG.
+This will be our second year using the TWIG science curriculum.
 It is phenomena-based, hands-on, modern, and really suited to students at Hamline and across SPPS.
 (You can learn a bit more about phenomena-based science education here.)

 Outside of school I enjoy cooking, spending time with my pets and family, all sorts of projects, and playing and designing board games.